Technology and Behavioral Economics are Finally Riding Together

 Alleviating Fears of the Unknown

-At the heart of PoolEzy are public and private carpooling groups.
+At the heart of GoEzy carpools are both public and private groups.
 Users can be invited to join carpooling groups by their personal contacts or create their own carpooling groups with friends, family, classmates, and coworkers to share rides exclusively with those they know and trust.
 Users may also join public and private groups set up by others.
-To further facilitate convenient carpooling solutions within their system, employers and agencies can work directly with partners and stakeholders to establish PoolEzy groups for employees, institutions, major events, and more.
+To further facilitate convenient carpooling solutions within their system, employers and agencies can work directly with partners and stakeholders to establish carpool groups for employees, institutions, major events, and more.

-Once a user is comfortably immersed in the PoolEzy community, our system is able to match up potential carpoolers based on similar upcoming trips even if they aren’t members of the same PoolEzy group.
+Once a user is comfortably immersed in the GoEzy group carpool community, our system is able to match up potential carpoolers based on similar upcoming trips even if they aren’t members of the same carpool group.

 Overcoming Low Motivation

 If motivation to carpool was generally high, we’d see far greater participation in funded carpool and vanpool programs as well as the success of carpool-focused apps.
 But these programs all require significant interest, inertia, and commitment just to get started, which makes participation unlikely from anyone but the most motivated carpoolers.
-Fortunately, through PoolEzy, your agency now has the tool to circumvent low motivation and naturally progress a traveler with no interest in carpooling into a ride sharing devotee.
+Fortunately, through GoEzy Carpool Groups, agency’s now have the tool to circumvent low motivation and naturally progress a traveler with no interest in carpooling into a ride sharing devotee.

-By incorporating Metropia’s behavioral modification platform, agencies and employers can more proactively incentivize and reward people for participating in a carpool as a driver, passenger, or both!
+By incorporating Metropia’s behavioral modification platform with private carpool groups, agencies and employers can more proactively incentivize and reward employees for participating in a carpool as a driver, passenger, or both!